ZhiqiChen/Dotfiles/readme.md

 # My Configuration files

 ## Introduction and layout
-Using the program "stow" we are able to use Configuration files here to auto put it in our home directories [youtube demo](https://www.youtube.com/watch?v=90xMTKml9O0).
+Using the program "stow" we are able to use Configuration files here to put it in our home or config directories.
+Inspo: [youtube demo](https://www.youtube.com/watch?v=90xMTKml9O0).

 Layout for files are as follows:
 * non-linux files: ~/Dotfiles/